dux/lux-fw/README.md

 ## How to start

 * define Lux.app do ...
-* use Cells to render templates
+* use Controllers to render templates
 * example to come ...

 ## Lux components